1942 Luxembourgish general strike: Executed persons

-Commemoration of the Strike
+Commemoration of the strike

-The 1942 Luxembourg general strike strongly marked Luxembourg's resistance to the German occupier, and represents one of the proudest moments of the history of the Grand-Duchy.
-Each year, the Strike is commemorated on August 31 by the head of state and government officials.
+The 1942 Luxembourg general strike strongly marked Luxembourg's resistance to the German occupier.
+Each year, the strike is commemorated on August 31 by the head of state and government officials.

 In 1965, a lighthouse-shaped "National Monument to the Strike" was opened in Wiltz.
 Luxembourg's most famous 20th-century sculptor Lucien Wercollier created the two reliefs on the lighthouse displayed there.
 Wercollier was himself imprisoned at the Hinzert concentration camp.